ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/encoder_offset_estimation/encoder_offset_estimation.rst

 The final offset angle is saved in the specified ``uz_encoder_offset_estimation_t`` object.
 With ``uz_encoder_offset_estimation_get_status``, the progress is output, as well as the diagnose of the process.
 It is recommended to observe the output of this function in the GUI slowdata.
+The numeric values for the different diagnose enums are shown in the table below.

+.. csv-table:: Numeric expression of diagnose values
+   :file: enum.csv
+   :widths: 50 50 50
+   :header-rows: 1

 Example Code
 ------------